Hatcattt/Portfolio/README.md

 - **Bootstrap** – For responsive layout and UI components.
 - **C#** – Core programming language for application logic.
 - **Visual Studio 2022** – IDE used for development and debugging.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code in accordance with the license terms.